whitewind664/sdp/README.md

 Code Climate: [![Test Coverage](https://api.codeclimate.com/v1/badges/eb499ed5d368f682cb26/test_coverage)](https://codeclimate.com/github/whitewind664/sdp/test_coverage) [![Maintainability](https://api.codeclimate.com/v1/badges/eb499ed5d368f682cb26/maintainability)](https://codeclimate.com/github/whitewind664/sdp/maintainability)

+## Configure
+To configure the app with the release code found in this repo, your device needs to be enabled for the Google Map API.
+Please get in touch with us for this purpose.

+## Usage Instructions
+- To use the full functionality of the app, you need to log in.
+To do so, you can go to "See Profile".
+Features that to not work offline are: Playing online, sharing location via map, sending and receiving messages.
+- If you don't know Go, you can click on the middle element of the bottom bar: it opens a tutorial.

 ## Description
 An Android app that is realized as part of the SDP course at EPFL.